marcelomata/Generative-Adversarial-Bots/README.md

 # Generative-Adversarial-Bots

+## Looking for contributors

+This project is looking for contributors.
+If you are interested, please start an issue and tag me (@xhlulu) in.

 ## What are Generative Adversarial Bots?
 Briefly, Generative Adversarial Bots (GABs) are bots that are pitched up against each other, and generate a conversation that is used to train a third bot.